 As an embedded element of the modern day supply chain, arguably it will take the combined efforts of strong government legislation, identification of the clauses of slavery, the preventative steps of multinational organisations, the tough punishment of human traffickers and the empowerment and support of victims to fully combat the issue of modern day slavery.
 This new legislation is, however, a significant positive step in addressing this worldwide challenge.

-By Emma Short, Lewis Silkin LLP
+By Emma Short, Associate at Lewis Silkin LLP

 What are your thoughts on the Modern Slavery Act?
 Share your views using the comments section below.